turtlesec-no/turtlesec-no.github.io/working.md

 ### Notice Period

-As is the norm in Norway there are two different lengths of notice when one resigns, during your trial period this is customarily shorter.
+As is the norm in Norway, there are two different lengths of notice when one resigns, during your trial period this is customarily shorter.
 The short notice period during the trial period is mainly to allow the employee to change their mind.
 There are still strong protections against firings even in the trial period.

 * Notice during trial period: 2 weeks
 * Notice after trial period: 3 months starting from the first day of the following calendar month